manniru/jackal/README.md

 ## Note

-- Some live streams use HTTP packet (in order to view them, use this URL: [http://jackal.surge.sh](http://jackal.surge.sh))
+- Some live streams use HTTP packet (in order to view them, use this URL: [http://jackal.surge.sh](http://jackal.surge.sh)).
+For example, under Vietnam list, channel number 1 uses HTTP.

 ## Issues